DDS Frequently Asked Questions

 In what faculty should I complete the requirements?

-It is entirely up to you as to which program you choose to complete the pre-professional requirements in.
+It is entirely up to you as to which program you choose to complete the academic requirements in.
 Most applicants choose to complete them through the Faculty of Science but they may be completed through other faculties.
-We recommend applicants have an alternate program in mind when completing the pre-professional requirements so that if never admitted into the program they can remain in their alternate program and complete a degree of their choosing.
+We recommend applicants have an alternate program in mind when completing the academic requirements so that if never admitted into the program they can remain in their alternate program and complete a degree of their choosing.

 You may wish to consult the University of Alberta Undergraduate program search tool to review the various programs available at the University of Alberta.